Dutch pacification campaign on Formosa: Background

-Initially other villages in the area, chiefly Mattau, Soulang and Bakloan, also professed their desire to live in peace with the Dutch.
+Initially other villages in the area, chiefly Mattau, Soulang, and Bakloan, also professed their desire to live in peace with the Dutch.
 The villages saw that it was in their interest to maintain good relations with the newcomers, but this belief was weakened by a series of incidents between 1625 and 1629.
 The earliest of these was a Dutch attack on Chinese pirates in the bay of Wancan, not far from Mattau, in 1625.
 The pirates were able to drive off the Dutch soldiers, causing the Dutch to lose face among the Formosan villages.
 Encouraged by this Dutch failure, warriors from Mattau raided Sinkan, believing the Dutch too weak to defend their Formosan friends.
 At this point, the Dutch returned to Wancan and this time were able to rout the pirates, restoring their reputation.
 Mattau was then forced by the colonials to return the property stolen from Sinkan and make reparations in the form of two pigs.
 The peace was short-lived, however, because in November 1626 the villagers of Sinkan attacked Mattau and Bakloan, before going to the Dutch to ask for protection from retribution.
 Although the Dutch were able to force Sinkan's enemies to back down in this case, in later incidents they proved incapable of fully protecting their Formosan allies.

 Frustrated by the inability of the Dutch to protect them, the Sinkan villagers turned to Japanese traders, who were not on friendly terms with the VOC.
 In 1627 a delegation from the village visited Japan in order to ask for Japanese protection and to offer sovereignty to the Japanese shōgun, Tokugawa Iemitsu.
-The Shōgun refused them an audience, but on their return to Formosa the Sinkan villagers, along with their erstwhile foes from Mattau, Bakloan and Soulang, went to Governor Nuyts to demand that the company pay an annual tribute to the villages for operating on their land.
+The Shōgun refused them an audience, but on their return to Formosa the Sinkan villagers, along with their erstwhile foes from Mattau, Bakloan and Soulang, went to Governor Pieter Nuyts to demand that the company pay an annual tribute to the villages for operating on their land.
 The Governor refused.
 Soon after, the Japanese isolationist policy of sakoku removed Japanese support for the Formosans, leaving Sinkan once more at the mercy of its rivals, prompting missionary George Candidius to write that "this village Sinkan has been until now under Dutch protection, and without this protection it would not stand for even a month."
 In 1629 however the Dutch were unable to defend either themselves or their allies.
 Governor Nuyts went to Mattau on an official (friendly) visit with a guard of sixty musketeers, who were fêted on their arrival.
 After leaving the village the next morning, the musketeers were ambushed while crossing a stream and slaughtered to a man, by warriors of both Mattau and Soulang.
 The Governor had a lucky escape as he had returned to Fort Zeelandia the previous evening.